Fides quaerens intellectum

-Fides quaerens intellectum, means "faith seeking understanding" or "faith seeking intelligence", is a Latin sentence by Anselm of Canterbury.

-Anselm uses this expression for the first time in his Proslogion (I).
+Fides quaerens intellectum, means "faith seeking understanding" or "faith seeking intelligence", is a Latin sentence by Anselm of Canterbury, which had been the first title for his Proslogion (I).
 It articulates the close relationship between faith and human reason.

-Anselm of Canterbury states: "Neque enim quaero intelligere ut credam, sed credo ut intelligam" ("I do not seek to understand in order that I may believe, but rather, I believe in order that I may understand").
+Anselm states: "Neque enim quaero intelligere ut credam, sed credo ut intelligam" ("I do not seek to understand in order that I may believe, but rather, I believe in order that I may understand").

 The sentence represents the theological method stressed by Augustine (354–430) and Anselm of Canterbury (c.
-1033 – 1109) in which one begins with faith in God and on the basis of that faith moves on to further understanding of Christian truth.
+1033 – 1109), in which one begins with faith in God and on the basis of that faith moves on to further understanding of Christian truth or faith: intellectus fidei.